Hapag-Lloyd/terraform-aws-bastion-host-ssm/README.md

 ### Schedules

 Schedules allow to start and shutdown the instance at certain times.
-If your work hours are from 9 till 5 UTC, add
+If your work hours are from 9 till 5 in Berlin, add

 ```hcl
 module "bastion" {